Get a Library Card

 - Nonresidents can also qualify for a free card by becoming an active volunteer who donate 20 or more hours of service to the library each year

-Through a partnership with the Hamilton County Department of Education, all students currently enrolled in a Hamilton County public school can receive a free, full access library card
+Through a partnership with the Hamilton County Department of Education, all students currently enrolled in a Hamilton County public school and current teachers can receive a free, full access library card.

 - Full access library cards are issued through their public school library